DhananjaySharma22/Disaster-Tweet-Classification/README.md

 # Disaster-Tweet-Classification
 ## Open in Google Colab 🚀
-Use The Free GPU to Run
+Use The Free GPU to Run,
 Click the link below to open and run this project in Google Colab:
 [Open in Colab](https://colab.research.google.com/)